 *Note: This page uses a combination of layperson terminology and animal trainer/behaviorist terminology.
 Terms such as “rehabilitation” and “calming,” used here and on all SSAS pages are simply non-technical ways of describing to the general public what we do.
 Scientifically speaking, everything we do is accomplished via R+ training (operant conditioning) and counterconditioning (classical conditioning).

-The Harmony Project for Fearful Dogs seeks funding.
+The Fearful Dogs Project seeks funding.
 Email the Director for information.

 Thank you to the SPCA International for their notification of an upcoming grant in support of The Harmony Project for Fearful Dogs.

 Check this page for updates to this list.
-View some past cases and examples of our work on The Harmony Project Facebook page.
+View some past cases and examples of our work on The Fearful Dogs Project Facebook page.

-The Harmony Project for Fearful Dogs is devoted to helping dogs recover from fears and other concerns so that they may enjoy their lives as companion animals with as little stress and as much joy as possible.
+The Fearful Dogs Project is devoted to helping dogs recover from fears and other concerns so that they may enjoy their lives as companion animals with as little stress and as much joy as possible.

 Most people are aware that dogs deemed highly aggressive often are at risk of being euthanized, whether by animal control or by their owners.
-Fewer people are aware that sometimes, dogs deemed highly fearful are also at risk of being euthanized.
-These dogs may be euthanized in shelters because they are considered unadoptable, or because they are misdiagnosed as aggressive dogs if their fear leads them to try to protect themselves from humans whom they have experienced as not giving them the space or proper handling required for a fearful dog to decompress and/or be rehabilitated.
+Fewer people are aware that sometimes, dogs demonstrating fearful behaviors are also at risk of being euthanized.
+These dogs may be euthanized in shelters because they are considered unadoptable, or because they are misdiagnosed as aggressive dogs if their fear leads them to try to protect themselves from humans whom they have experienced as not giving them the space or proper handling required for a scared dog to decompress and/or recover.
 Or they may be taken to vets for euthanasia by their frustrated owners.
-Additionally, dogs with unaddressed fears may be at risk of self-injury, and often are escape risks, which increases their risk of permanent loss, accidental injury or death, or worse.
+Additionally, dogs with unaddressed fear may be at risk of self-injury, and often are escape risks, which increases their risk of permanent loss, accidental injury or death, or worse.

 A fearful dog often is a misunderstood dog–or perhaps more accurately, a misinterpreted dog.
-We should not presume to know what a dog is thinking, but we can change or improve the conditions in each dog’s life.
-Unfortunately there also is a lot of misunderstanding about how this is achieved, and much of what is currently being done in our society increases fear in an already scared dog, yet due to learned helplessness in the animals involved, the people involved are unaware of the risks of their methods.
+We should not presume to know what a dog is thinking, but we can change or improve the conditions in each dog’s life, which is great since those conditions are largely the source of their fears and other emotional states.
+Unfortunately there also is a lot of misunderstanding about how this is achieved, and much of what is currently being done in our society increases fear in an already scared dog, yet due to learned helplessness in the animals involved, the people involved often are unaware of the risks of their methods.

 There are many examples–too many to list here–but a notable, unfortunate practice that we see over and over again is known as “flooding.”
-Flooding is, essentially, attempting to force a cure of a fear by overwhelming the animal in or with the thing of which s/he is afraid.
-For example, a person taking a dog who is afraid of people on a walk through a retail store or a dog park to ‘get it used to people’ is flooding that dog.
-Insisting that the dog accept treats from strangers, or insisting that strangers pet the dog before the dog is allowed to move away would also be flooding.
+Flooding is, essentially, attempting to force a cure of a fear by immersing or overwhelming the animal in or with the thing of which s/he is afraid.
+For example, a person taking a dog who is afraid of people and/or other dogs on a walk through a retail store or a dog park to ‘get it used to’ them is flooding that dog.
+Insisting that the dog accept treats from strangers, or insisting that strangers pet the dog before the dog is allowed to move away from the strangers, would also be flooding.
 There are more obvious and less obvious examples of flooding.
-The point is, forcing a dog to “face your fear” only scares the dog, decreases trust in the forcer, and can result in the dog developing learned helplessness, which comes with its own set of emotional and behavioral concerns.
+The point is, forcing a dog to “face your fear” only furthers scares the dog, decreases trust in the forcer, and can result in the dog developing learned helplessness, which comes with its own set of emotional and behavioral concerns.

 More on learned helplessness later.
-For now, we want you to know that we are here to help guardians, handlers, rescuers, shelters, animal welfare workers, et cetera, learn how to better treat fear in the animals that rely on them for their recovery and their very lives.
+For now, we want you to know that we are here to help guardians, handlers, rescuers, shelters, caretakers, animal welfare professionals, et cetera, learn how to better treat fear in the animals who rely on them for their recovery and their very lives.